 As soon as the egg has been incorporated, reduce the speed to low, and add the flour/chocolate all at once.
 The mixture may seem crumbly and dry at first, but continue mixing until it forms a soft dough.
 With a cookie scoop, or even a pair of spoons, divide the dough into approximately 32 portions.

 Roll each one smooth and round—this encourages all the cookies to spread and bake more evenly—then arrange them on a parchment-lined half-sheet pan.
 Yup.
 No waiting.
 In the spirit of the original chocolate chip cookies, a low-key dessert invented by American housewives, this recipe doesn't require aging the dough overnight in the fridge.
 The cookies are ready to bake as soon as they're formed.
 Top with an extra chunk of the reserved chocolate for a more gooey and inviting look, and sprinkle with a pinch of kosher salt.

 Bake until the cookies are puffed and pale gold around the edges, about 15 minutes at 350°F (180°C).
 They may seem a touch underdone when you pull them out, but the cookies will continue to bake from their own residual heat and that of the sheet pan.

 If you don't plan on serving up all the cookies at once, I strongly recommend bagging up some of the portioned dough to freeze for later (see tip #3 in this guide to baking cookies in bulk).
-Far better to have a ready supply of freshly baked chocolate chip cookies that can be prepared on a whim than a regretful binge on a dwindling cache of cookies past their prime.
+Far better to have a ready supply of dough to bake into fresh chocolate chip cookies on a whim than a regretful binge on a dwindling cache of cookies past their prime.